samiecode/Product-preview-card-component/README.md

 - I learnt about the BEM Methodology and How to use it.
 - I also used this as project to learn how to use git on the terminal.
+- I also learnt about the picture tag.

 ### Useful resources